 You and your partner’s genetics determine your baby’s eye color.
-You can get a rough idea of possible baby eye colors from looking at you, your partners, and both of your parent’s eye color.
-For example, if all 6 people have blue eyes it is highly probable your baby will have blue eyes.
+You can get a rough idea of possible baby eye colors from looking at your eyes, your partners, and both of your parent’s eye color.
+For example, if all six people have blue eyes, it is highly probable your baby will have blue eyes.
 If no one in the group has blue eyes, it’s nearly impossible for your baby to come out with blue eyes.
-Keep in mind that green and blue are both recessive gene traits meaning having even one person in the equation with brown eyes significantly increases the chances of your baby having brown eyes, but having one person with blue eyes offers a chance but still a very, very small one.
+Keep in mind that green and blue are both recessive gene traits meaning having even one person in the equation with brown eyes significantly increases the chances of your baby having brown eyes, while having one person with blue eyes offers a chance but still a very, very small one.

 When does baby eye color change?

 Your baby’s eye color will actually not stay the color they’ll appear as you gaze into them just after labor and delivery.
 When babies are born the melanin that provides baby eye color has not entirely synthesized.
 Most Caucasian babies are born with a dark slate color eyes, and most non-Caucasian babies are born with dark brown eyes.
 In time, as melanin develops baby eye color changes.
 Though a baby born with brown eyes will not develop into a blue or green-eyed baby, he or she may end up hazel or amber.
 A baby born with slate eyes may be brown, blue, or green in time.
 Your baby’s eye color will likely be close to the color it will remain for life sometime between 6 months and 1 year of age.
 However, some babies, especially those of Caucasian decent, can still experience eye color changes up until age 5.
 Some adults even notice small changes in their eye color over time, though it should also be noted different light levels can make eyes appear a different color.